 It has a kill switch feature, and also offers split tunnelling if you only want to use the VPN connection for specific apps.

 PureVPN is compatible with more than 20 devices, including your Mac, and you can login to 5 devices at once with your account.
-Prices start at £1.96/$2.49 per month for a three-year plan thanks to a special offer, but there are also six month and one month options.
+Prices start at £2.33/$2.95 per month but you'll often find special offers.
+There are also six month and one month options.

 There is a 7-day money back guarantee, and the support is fantastic thanks to a live chat feature available 24/7.